ImPanayotov/Pokemon/README.md

 ##### Can be tested with Postman API: https://www.postman.com/impanayotov90/workspace/pokepan/request
 ##### Also through https://pokepan.herokuapp.com:
 - '/' returns welcome page with basic HTML page which helps to test the other endpoints
-- '/pokemons' returns a list of Pokemon as a JSON
+- '/pokemons' returns a list of Pokémon as a JSON
-- '/pokemons/:poke_id', for example: '/pokemons/101' returns show action of Pokemon with Poke_id 101 as a JSON
+- '/pokemons/:poke_id', for example: '/pokemons/101' returns #show action of Pokémon with Poke_id 101 as a JSON
-- '/update-pokemons' updates the list of Pokemon
+- '/update-pokemons' updates the list of Pokémon

 ##### Swagger API documentation: https://app.swaggerhub.com/apis/pokepan/PokePan/1.0.0